2021-2022 COVID-19 Frequently Asked Questions

 A: Direct exposure is someone who has been in direct contact with the sweat, blood, saliva etc. of someone who has tested positive for COVID-19 (e.g., being coughed on, kissing, hugging, hitting during contact sports).
 Students identified as a direct exposure will be required to quarantine for 10 days from the date of last exposure.
 Any identified direct exposure who remains asymptomatic and provides proof of vaccination or has clinically recovered from COVID within the past three months may attend school, but will be required to wear a mask for the full 10 days while in the school setting, to include school events.

 Close contact is someone who was within 6 feet of a positive person during the infectious period for a cumulative total of 15 minutes or more over a 24 hour period.
 Students identified as a close contact may continue to attend school but will be required to wear a mask in the school setting for the full 10 days.
-Close contacts who choose not to wear a mask in the school setting will be required to quarantine at home for 10 days form the last exposure to the positive person.
+Close contacts who choose not to wear a mask in the school setting will be required to quarantine at home for 10 days from the last exposure to the positive person.

 Q. My child has symptoms of COVID-19.
 What should I do?